 - A user's identity is verified with additional personal information.

-- Unclear whether this product limits employee or physical access to user information.
+- Employee or physical access to user information is limited.

 - All data in transit are encrypted.